AbberiorInstruments/ImspectorDocs/docs/specpy.rst

 Measurement
 ====================

-If :code:`measurement` is a Measurement object than
+If :code:`measurement` is a Measurement object then

 .. code-block:: python